fhiso/sources-and-citations/citation-elements.md

 missed *datatype* would incorrectly be thought *invalid* and potentially discarded as permitted by this section.

-Similar concerns do not affect the other *properties* described in this standard, as if they are missed, the data is treated more permissively rather than less permissively.
+Similar concerns do not apply to the other *properties* described in this standard, as if they are missed, the data is treated more permissively rather than less permissively.
 {/}

 {.ednote ...} The meaning of the *range* defined here is just a special